mau-jac/1T6-F20/wk5/internet_protocols.md

 **Main Features:**

 - Does not requires a established connection between devices before transmission.
-- No assurance packets received in correct sequence.
+- No guarantee that packets are received.
-- No guarantee packets received.
+- No assurance that packets are received in correct sequence.
-- No error checking, sequencing.
+- No error checking.
-- Significantly faster than TCP
+- **Significantly faster than TCP**

 <br>

-> UDP is mostly useful in situation when the speed of transmission is more important than reliability.
+> UDP is mostly useful in situation when the speed of transmission is more important than quality.

-A common example is **Gaming and Video Conferencing** where it is more important that the nodes listening to the transmission receive the data in real time.
-If a few packets are lost and the video or the audio suffers, we just move on to the next set of packets.
+A common example is **Gaming and Video Conferencing,** where it is more important that the nodes listening to the transmission receive the data in real time.
+If a few packets are lost and the video or the audio suffers, we just move-on to the next set of packets.

 <br>